 Whole30 Brussels Sprout Gratin

-• Vegan: To make this recipe vegan just skip the bacon, the gratin will still be delicious.
+• Vegan: To make this comforting side dish vegan just skip the bacon, the gratin will still be delicious.
 I would recommend adding 1/2 teaspoon more salt to make up for the saltiness of the bacon.

 • Keto: To reduce the net carbs in this gratin I would recommend using macadamia nuts in place of cashews and only using 1/2 an onion.